 We don’t usually repeat our travel destinations but Tokyo is an exception.
 Tokyo is one of our favorite cities if not our favorite city in the world.
-There are many great things to do in Tokyo so we narrowed down the best things to do if you only have 3 days in Tokyo.
+There are many great things to do in Tokyo so we narrowed down the best things to do if you only have 2 or 3 days in Tokyo.

 Tsukiji Fish Market

 If your body is on a different time zone, your first day in Tokyo might be the best day for an early morning visit to the Tsukiji Fish Market, the biggest wholesale fish and seafood market in the world.
 Make sure to catch the tuna auction – spots are limited so you need to arrive at 3:00 am in the morning!
 After watching the tuna auction, make sure to enjoy some fresh sushi for breakfast.
 If you want to guarantee catching the tuna auction it might be easier to sign up for a tour here.

 Visit the famous Sensōji (or Asakusa Kannon Temple) in Asakusa.
 Although the temple and surrounding area is very busy and packed with tourists, it is still a Tokyo must see.

 The walk to Sensōji, Nakamise Dori, is lined with small shops selling various souvenirs.
 This is a good spot to knock out your souvenir shopping.

 Spend a few hours in Akihabara, a district in Tokyo famous for its many electronics shops.
 One of the popular things to do in Akihabara is to visit a maid cafe.

 Meiji Shrine/Omotesando/ Yoyogi Park/Harajuku